Published: 03 November 2020

 Is there a limit to subcontracting fees for e.g. IP/FTO searches and patent filings throughout the project?

 There is no limit to the amount paid to subcontractors.
 However, these costs need to be fully justified.
-Please note that one of the criteria for assessing applications is whether the project would provide good value for money and high subcontracting costs may challenge this.
+Please note that one of the criteria for assessing applications is whether the project would provide good value for money and subcontracting costs may be considered as part of this.